 The candidates don't matter as much as The Dems:

-1) Stop promoting the thing that Freddie doesn't like us to talk about here.
+1) Stop promoting the thing that Freddie doesn't like us to talk about here (which it his perfect right to do, I have no issue with him setting the boundaries on his own page).
 Trump's ads on the subject were effective.

 2) Stop saying Latinx, it's very off-putting to the Latino population.
 They've signaled that fact repeatedly.
 Also, to people of every ethnicity, it makes you sound like a child molesting robot that has an ethnic preference.